PdxCodeGuild/career-guide/linkedin/media.md

 [Back to Main Page](/README.md)

-Attach screenshots of your projects.
-Link the photos to the Github repos!
+The media section is a great section for Front End Developers to show off their work.
+Attach screenshots of your work with a link to the code (github or codepen)